coredds/chronogo/CONTRIBUTING.md

-# Contributing to ChronoGo
+# Contributing to chronogo

-Thank you for your interest in contributing to ChronoGo!
+Thank you for your interest in contributing to chronogo!
 We welcome contributions from the community and are pleased to have you join us.

 ## Code of Conduct